 Generally, a galvanometer has a current sensitivity of the order of 0.1 mA and a small internal resistance of about 500 ohms.
 As such, it cannot measure high voltages.
 To measure high voltages, its range is extended by connecting a high resistance in series with the galvanometer as shown in the figure.

 If the galvanometer resistance is denoted by G and Ig is the full-scale deflection current and the voltage to be measured is V volts, then the value of series resistance RS is determined as under,

 V = IgRs + IgG

-This series resistance is also called multiplier.
+This series resistance is also called the multiplier.
 The voltage range can be increased by increasing the number or value of multipliers.
-Either a selector switch is provided to select different ranges or a number of sockets indicating the voltage range are provided in a multimeter.
+Either a selector switch is provided to select different ranges or some sockets indicating the voltage range are provided in a multimeter.

 While making, measurement one lead is inserted in the common socket and the other lead in the required voltage range socket.